 A Tribal Planning Framework: Climate Change Adaptation Strategies by Sector

-This framework is designed to support American Indian and Alaska Native tribes in developing tribal climate change adaptation plans or incorporating climate change adaptation strategies into existing tribal plans and initiatives, including strategic plans or natural resource management plans.
-The report discusses climate impacts and adaptation strategies for the sectors of natural and cultural resources, building standards, housing, infrastructure, energy, health, telecommunications, economic development, emergency response, and climate law.
-A list of other guides, programs, and tools that support adaptation planning and can serve as additional resources is provided also.
+This Framework is designed to support American Indian and Alaska Native tribes in developing tribal climate change adaptation plans, or incorporating climate change adaptation strategies into existing tribal plans and initiatives, such as strategic plans or natural resource management plans.
+The report discusses climate impacts and adaptation strategies for the sectors of Natural and Cultural Resources, Building Standards, Housing, Infrastructure, Energy, Health, Telecommunications, Economic Development, Emergency Response, and Climate Law.
+Links to additional resources are provided, including sector-specific guides, programs, and tools that support adaptation planning.

-Develop a list of sector-based questions and considerations to incorporate into your tribe's climate adaptation plan.
+Develop a list of sector-based questions and considerations to incorporate into your tribe's climate adaptation planning process.

-The framework contains sections on several types of natural resources, including forestry, fisheries and wildlife, water resources, agriculture and rangeland.
-It also includes a section discussing the need to protect cultural resources such as sacred sites and traditional food sources.
-For each of these, the guide discusses:
+The Framework contains sections on several types of natural resources, including forestry, fisheries and wildlife, water resources, agriculture and rangeland.
+It also includes a section addressing the need to protect cultural resources such as sacred sites and traditional food sources.
+For each of these, the guide describes:

 - What the resource or sector is and why it is important to tribes